Skip to Content

 Pomeranian Breeding Requirements

-If you have decided to show and breeding Pomeranians is for you, we welcome you.
-You’re going to need to join the Kennel Club, you must learn the record-keeping requirements and their rules.
 They can conduct surprise inspections.
 If your records don’t meet their satisfaction, they may not register your litter and fine and suspend you from registration for life.

 The first step in breeding quality Pomeranians is to contact the Kennel Club to get referrals to national and local breeding clubs.
-Join a club and you’ll be able to learn from other breeders.
+Join a club, and you’ll be able to learn from other breeders.

-You’ll need to learn about anatomy, structure, medical issues, training, psychology, behavior, and much more.
+You’ll need to learn anatomy, structure, medical issues, training, psychology, behavior, and more.
 Attend dog shows to learn how to make your dog better than the average breed.
 You need to learn what the “breed standard” actually means.

 It takes a long time and plenty of exposure to truly understand the standards and the characteristics that make a dog special.
 You’ll learn if your dog has such characteristics and if breeding would improve the quality of the breed overall.
-That’s the only goal and reason to breed any dog – to produce an animal that has an exceptional appearance, temperament, health and trainability.
+That’s the only goal and reason to breed any dog – to produce an animal that has an exceptional appearance, temperament, health, and trainability.

 Euthanasia is as educational as the miracle of giving birth.
-You need to fully appreciate the harsh reality and consequences of not successfully breeding.
+You must fully appreciate the harsh reality and consequences of not successfully breeding.
 Is it worth it?
 The decision to breed?
 Generally, it’s not.
 The kindest thing you can do for a dog is not to breed him but to care for him as a much-loved pet instead.

 Pomeranian Breeding Facts